Indiana-Crossroads-Of-America/website/README.md

-> Trying to experiemnt with I:COA?
+> Trying to experiement with I:COA?
 [See Here](https://github.com/Indiana-Crossroads-Of-America/indiana-crossroads-of-america/wiki)

 > Want to develop for I:COA?
 [See here (All vacancies are voluntary)](https://forms.gle/YsUYZr7JTVypGx48A)